wprender/cloudbreak-docs/docs/openstack.md

 This document explains the four steps that need to be followed to create Cloudbreak clusters from the UI:

-- connect your AWS account with Cloudbreak
+- connect your OpenStack account with Cloudbreak
 - create some template resources on the UI that describe the infrastructure of your clusters
 - create a blueprint that describes the HDP services in your clusters and add some recipes for customization
 - launch the cluster itself based on these resources